 On December 28, 2012, we completed the acquisition of Crystal Capital Financial Holdings LLC ("Crystal Financial"), a commercial finance company focused on providing asset-based and other secured financing solutions (the "Crystal Acquisition").
 We invested \$275,000 in cash to effect the Crystal Acquisition.
-Crystal Financial owns approximately 98% of the outstanding ownership interest in Crystal Financial LLC.
-The remaining financial interest is held by various employees of Crystal Financial LLC, through their investment in Crystal Management LP.
+Crystal Financial owned approximately 98% of the outstanding ownership interest in Crystal Financial LLC.
+The remaining financial interest was held by various employees of Crystal Financial LLC, through their investment in Crystal Management LP.
 Crystal Financial LLC had a diversified portfolio of 23 loans having a total par value of approximately \$400,000 at November 30, 2012 and a \$275,000 committed revolving credit facility.
 On January 27, 2014, the revolving credit facility was expanded to \$300,000.
 On March 31, 2014, we exchanged \$137,500 of our equity interest in Crystal Financial in exchange for \$137,500 in floating rate senior secured notes in Crystal Financial bearing interest at LIBOR plus 9.50%, maturing on March 31, 2019.
 On May 18, 2015, the revolving credit facility was expanded to \$350,000.
-Our financial statements, including our schedule of investments, reflect our investments in Crystal Financial on a consolidated basis.
+Our financial statements, including our schedule of investments, reflected our investments in Crystal Financial on a consolidated basis.
+On July 28, 2016, the Company purchased Crystal Management LP's approximately 2% equity interest in Crystal Financial LLC for approximately \$5,737.
+Upon the closing of this transaction, the Company holds 100% of the equity interest in Crystal Financial LLC.
+On September 30, 2016, Crystal Capital Financial Holdings LLC was dissolved.